ytian/pptian/readme.txt

-reating a new branch is quick. iCreating a new branch is quick AND simple.
+reating a new branch is quick.
+2iCreating a new branch is quick AND simple.